 H0-8 Coverage Risks

-There has been some recent coverage about Citizens’ little-known low-cost policy called HO-8.
+There has been some recent coverage of Citizens’ little-known low-cost policy called HO-8.
 Before you call your agent and ask for it, here’s what you should know about what the HO-8 policy covers versus HO-1 and HO-3 policies.

 The HO-8 policy is intended for older homes.
-Citizens requires that homes be 50 years or older and valued at $200,000 or less.
+Citizens require that homes be 50 years or older and valued at $200,000 or less.
 This means that just 122,000 homes in Florida are eligible for this coverage.
 If you’re one of the 122,000, here are the losses that are covered:

 • Fire or Lighting